SiteSupra/sitesupra-docs/docs/di_container.rst

             - updated_at
             - lock

 ``Lines 1-6`` define services.
-Key is service ID, 'class' defines class and 'parameters' section enables setter injection (note that you can inject other services referenced with '@' as shown in ``line 4``).
+Key is service ID, 'class' defines class name and 'parameters' section enables setter injection
+(note that you can inject other services referenced with '@' as shown in ``line 4``).
 Setter injection is not yet supported.

-First level keys will become container parameters, prefixed with package name.
-In the example above, you'll have container parameters 'framework.doctrine' and 'framework.doctrine_audit', and you can call something like ``$container->getParameter('framework.doctrine_audit')['entities']`` later in your code.
+First level keys will become container parameters prefixed with package name.
+In the example above, container parameters are 'framework.doctrine' and 'framework.doctrine_audit', and you can call something like ``$container->getParameter('framework.doctrine_audit')['entities']`` later in your code.

 You may also reference any parameter using percent notation (``%parameter.name%``).
 In the example above, ``line 18``